ryan-reichenberg/PulseLiveCodingChallenge/README.md

 # PulseLive Coding Challenge

+NOTE: This application requires Java 11+ to run.

 # Description
 This application is a CLI application that will print a formatted league table to standard output.
 For example:
 ```